meibaoyao/InRobotslab/_pages/group_meeting and journal_club.md

 permalink: /group_meeting/
 ---

-## Group Meeting Schedule
+## Group Meeting and Journal Club Schedule

-Group meettings are held every other week.
+Group meettings are held every other week and journal club is held every week.

-The normal time/place is Tues.
+The normal time/place for Group meetings is Tues.
 9:30-11:00 in 403 rom.

+The normal time/place for Journal Club is Mon.9:30-11:30 in 709 rom

 <b>Schedule is subject to change, please check frequently. </b>